Kraków – Dominican Friary

 The eastern range in the second half of the 13th century was a building measuring 11 x 44 meters with corners reinforced with buttresses and a chapter house protruding to the east.
 The range was situated at an unusual angle in relation to the church, which would indicate its earlier date of erection.
 It had two floors.
 In the ground floor there was a sacristy from the south, a 6-meter wide room, the aforementioned chapter house, a room 4.5 meters wide, a passage leading from the cloister to the friary gardens, and two similar rooms 5 meters wide.

-The chapter house, strongly protruding in front of the friary’s façade, was originally short, three-bay (7.5 x 4.5 meters) and closed with a straight wall at the height of diagonal buttresses.
+The chapter house, strongly protruding in front of the friary’s facade, was originally short, three-bay (7.5 x 4.5 meters) and closed with a straight wall at the height of diagonal buttresses.
 It faced the cloister with the facade, in which the entrance portal was placed, flanked by two pairs of twin, lancet windows.
 The architectural composition of the front wall of the early Gothic chapter house was probably inspired by the form of the older late-Romanesque chapter hall with a semicircular portal and two tow-light openings on its sides.
 The eastern part of the chapter house, after being extended in the fourteenth century, was closed with three sides, and the whole was covered with a cross-rib vault.

 The early Gothic period is related with a building with a plan similar to a square with a side of 10.5 meters, located north of the eastern wing.
 It had two floors, the lower one being a cellar partially recessed into the ground, with cross vault on the central pillar.
 The ground floor was 7 meters high, illuminated with ogival windows and probably also vaulted on a single pillar.
 This building may have housed the oldest libraria, connected with the theological study located next to it, or the winter refectory (relicts of the fireplace were here discovered).

 At the end of the Middle Ages, the monastery buildings were concentrated around three garths: the largest southern one, the smallest centrally located, and the third, the youngest, located in the northern part.
 All three cloisters were connected by the 90-meter long east wing, running diagonally from the north-east to the south-west.
+However, the friary did not have a west wing at the main courtyard, only the entrance to the claustrum led there.

 The cloister around the first, trapezoidal garth was characterized by arms of various widths.
 It was cross-vaulted with ribs fastened with circular bosses and lowered onto pyramidal, moulded or tracery corbels, as well as exceptionally two consoles carved in the shape of a bird with a human head and with floral decorations.
 The large, pointed windows of the cloister were splayed on both sides.
 At the northern part of the east wing, on the extension of the eastern arm of the cloister of the first garth, a late-Gothic, strongly elongated, two-aisle, four-bay vestibule was placed.
 It was topped with cross-rib vaults based on arch bands and three octagonal pillars.
 In its south-west corner there were two-flight stairs built leading to the upper large passage, a descent to the basement under the refectory and a portal leading to the refectory.

 From the east, three rooms dating back to the thirteenth and fourteenth centuries were attached to the Gothic vestibule.
 Originally there was a two-story brick building without a basement, covered with pilaster strips, erected on a rectangular plan with external dimensions of 21 x 10.8 meters.
 Its ground floor was divided into two rooms: the larger northern one and the smaller southern one (existing until today and called the Treasury).
 Soon the larger room was divided into two more rooms.
-All of them were vaulted from the beginning, and the main entrance was located in the central part of the west façade.
+All of them were vaulted from the beginning, and the main entrance was located in the central part of the west facade.
 The building was illuminated by Romanesque two-light windows with rectangular jambs and a semicircular heads.
 The first floor was accessible by stairs hidden in the thickness of the western wall.
 It is uncertain what function the building played, perhaps it housed a provincial theological study.

 The cloister of the third garth in the western part of the northern arm was topped with a net vault, and the rest had a cross-rib vault.
 At the eastern and northern arms of the cloister, buildings with many rooms were erected in the 15th century.
 The elongated, rectangular building also reached the middle of the western arm of the third garth, connecting in the south with the corner of the refectory and a 13th-century room rebuilt in the 15th century.